 Biggest winners and losers from the Fed’s interest rate hike

-Last week, the Federal Reserve announced that it’s raising interest rates by half a percentage point, bumping the federal funds rate to a target range of 0.75 to 1.00 percent.
-The move follows an increase of 0.25 percent in March, as the Fed continues reducing liquidity to the financial markets to help tamp down soaring inflation.
+The Federal Reserve recently announced that it’s raising interest rates by half a percentage point, bumping the federal funds rate to a target range of 0.75-1.00%.
+The move follows an increase of 0.25% in March, as the Fed continues reducing liquidity to the financial markets to help tamp down soaring inflation.

 The central bank also announced that it was further reducing stimulus to financial markets by letting its holdings of bonds decline over time.
 The Fed will work its way up to letting about $95 billion in bonds roll off its balance sheet every month, reducing liquidity by about $1 trillion per year.

-At about 3 percent, the 10-year Treasury bond is now at its highest level since late 2018, as markets price in the expectation of sustained inflation and rising rates.
-After some ups and downs in 2021, the benchmark bond has soared since December 2021 and especially since the start of March, when it sat at just 1.65 percent.
+At about 3%, the 10-year Treasury bond is now at its highest level since late 2018, as markets price in the expectation of sustained inflation and rising rates.
+After some ups and downs in 2021, the benchmark bond has soared since December 2021 and especially since the start of March, when it sat at just 1.65%.

 As the Fed embarks on what appears to be a longer period of raising rates, here are the winners and losers from its latest decision.